 Blockchains are internet-native governments.
 They replace

-- government forms with websites
+- paper forms with html forms

 - hand-written signatures with digital signatures